Current League Season Stats

 Lewis Dunk is a graduate of Brighton and Hove Albion's centre of excellence and scholarship system, having joined the club in 2003.

-A graduate of Albion's centre of excellence and scholarship system, Lewis Dunk made his first-team debut in the penultimate game of the 2009/10 season at MK Dons.
+The club captain has made over 300 appearances for the Seagulls since his first-team debut in the penultimate game of the 2009/10 season at MK Dons.

-Dunk was the club’s youth team captain that season, and went on to impress in Albion’s reserve side and added to his first-team appearances in 2010/11, appearing eight times.
+Dunk was the club’s youth team captain that season, going on to impress in Albion’s reserve side and added to his first-team appearances in 2010/11, appearing eight times.